 Manuel Pellegrini has been confirmed as the new manager of Manchester City after signing a three-year contract.

-The 59-year-old Chilean arrives from Malaga and fills the role vacated by Roberto Mancini, who was
+The 59-year-old Chilean arrives from Malaga and fills the role vacated by Roberto Mancini, who was sacked in May.

 "I am delighted to accept this hugely exciting opportunity," said Pellegrini, who will begin his new job on 24 June.